yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 ## Step 2: Initialize SDK with the public key

-To start running the Yuno iOS Full checkout, you first need to get your Yuno app ID and Public API Key.
-Then, import and initialize Yuno as presented in the following code snippet:
+To start running the Yuno iOS Full checkout, first get your Yuno app ID and Public API Key.
+Then, import and initialize Yuno as shown below:

 ```swift
 import YunoSDK